 Because how can prices be that very advantageous compared to Allegro’s many competitors already present on the highly competitive EU e-Commerce market?
-(Let’s not forget how Shopee ceased operations in France only a few short months after rolling it out.)
+(Let’s not forget how Shopee ceased operations in France and Spain only a few short months after rolling it out.)

 There are several answers to that question, and most of them are not good.

 When prices are unbelievably advantageous, it usually means one of three things.

 One, the quality of the product is not very good.
 This in itself may not be a problem for your brand’s IP rights; after all, sellers have the right to sell their own bad quality products at cheap prices, as long as those products adhere to all necessary legal requirements, including health and safety regulations as well as IP protection laws.

 Consumers, however, have to be aware of the issue.
 It’s quite likely that a 10 € evening dress is not made from durable, quality materials and was probably not created in a workshop that pays its workers well.